 A Blue Cave tour from Split is an absolutely must.
 Located on the island of Bisevo, where only a handful of people live year-round, the Blue Cave is one of the island’s 26 caves, but it’s also the best in Croatia.

 There are regulations in place that will limit your visit to the Blue Cave.
-The Diving and swimming is not allowed, and the length of time you can spend it also limited to up to 15 minutes.
+Diving and swimming are not allowed, and the length of time you can spend it also limited to up to 15 minutes.
 You also cannot visit in your own boat, thus a tour is required.

 2. Plitvice Lakes National Park

 One of the most talked about natural wonders in Croatia is Plitvice Lakes National Park.
 It’s located in central Croatia, about a 2.5 hour drive from Split, and is both the oldest and largest national park in the country.

 The reason this park is so captivating is the chain of 16 crystalline lakes that are interlinked by cascading waterfalls that extend along a limestone canyon.
 There are walkways and hiking trails that wind around and across the lakes, so you can easily wander among the beauty.

 In 1979, Plitvice Lakes became a UNESCO World Heritage Site and it quickly became one of the most popular tourist attractions.
 For this reason, you will experience large crowds during the summer months, so visiting on the shoulder or off season is best.

 The park is divided into two sections, the upper and lower, plus a hiking trail around Proscansko Lake.
 They are linked by electric boat.
 The upper section is where you’ll find the prettiest boardwalks and water colors, from emerald green to turquoise blue.